joshuageronimo/Crypto-Headlines/README.md

 ## features
 - Users can see & read current news article.
 - Users can check out the price & information of each of the top 100 cryptocurrency in the market.
+- Users can use 3D touch in the home screen to nagivate into a specific view controller.

 ## Implementations
 - I used newsapi.org to gather the news data from CryptoCoinsNews.com.